m4ttsch/omscs-notes-notes/machine-learning-trading/reading-plotting-stock-data.md

 ![](https://assets.omscs.io/25792257-B96C-43BB-8E90-E699F48E631D.png)

-We can see the blue line, which corresponds to ‘Close’, and the green line, which corresponds to ‘Adj Close’.
-Note that we didn’t have to write any extra code to get these colors or the legend.
+We can see the blue line, which corresponds to 'Close', and the green line, which corresponds to 'Adj Close'.
+Note that we didn't have to write any extra code to get these colors or the legend.